-The Monocle Gateway must listen on port 443.
-Unfortunately this is a strict requirement/limitations by Amazon where certain Alexa devices will not connect to endpoints on other ports.
+The Monocle Gateway must listen on TCP port 443.
+Unfortunately this is a strict requirement/limitation by Amazon where certain Alexa devices will not connect to streaming endpoints on alternate ports.

 The Monocle Gateway can be installed on any of the following systems: